Awesome Ways to See the Glaciers in New Zealand

 2. Hike on Top of New Zealand’s Glaciers

 Tours on top of a glacier can be achieved by a helicopter flight to get on top of the ice.
-Guides can even take you into the ice on Fox Glacier.
+Guides can even take you into the ice on Fox Glacier – check out tours on Viator and Tripadvisor.
 New cracks in the ice are being discovered all the time for people to delve into!
 The most popular locations to heli-hike on a glacier are at Franz Josef, Fox Glacier and on the Tasman Glacier.

 Walking tracks can take you up glacier valleys leading to the huge ice formation that created the valley!
-One example is the Pakihi Walk on Franz and Mt Fox Route.
-For more walks along glacier valleys to the glaciers’ terminal face, take a look at Glacier Country Guide for Backpackers.
+A couple of examples are the Pakihi Walk on Franz and Mt Fox Route.
+For more walks along glacier valleys to the glaciers’ terminal face, take a look at the 10 Best Walks in Franz Josef.

 Scenic flights by helicopter or plane give a nice relaxed view.
 Skydiving, however, mixes awesome views with an adrenaline rush!
 What’s more, New Zealand’s highest skydive with some of the most epic mountain and glacier scenery can be experienced here with Skydive Franz.

 From July to September, the Tasman Glacier in Aoraki Mt Cook National Park becomes a nice long ski run, accessed by heliskiing or ski plane.